Sensory Room Ideas & Equipment for Autism (Home Guide 2025)

 Fidget Variety Kit

-Focus + Hand Strength
+Focus and Hand Strength

-A small rotating set keeps novelty high and hands busy—without noise.
+A small rotating set keeps novelty high and hands busy without noise.
 Mix of squeezers, spinners, and textured items helps you discover what works best for school, car rides, or calm corners.

 View on Amazon